gettinghere

 Muck offers two safe anchorages:

-Port more is much easier to navigate with a clearly buoyed channel perches at the entrance and a Sectored Light.
-The holding in port is also good with a sandy bottom.
+Port Mor is much easier to navigate with a clearly buoyed channel perches at the entrance and a Sectored Light.
+The holding in Port is also good with a sandy bottom.

-Wash facilities are available at Port Mor House Hotel (small charge).
-Toilets are also available at the Craft Shop.
+Shower and wash facilities are available in Port Mor at the Community Hall (small charge).
+Public toilets are also available at the Community Hall.

 Please see the accommodation page if you would like to stay on the island.